-Pupils Name: D.O.B
+Pupils Name: D.O.B 到本

-4
+1

 Tablets brought in on Name of tablets: No. of tablets Staff + Parent Initials:

 Date Time Medicine Given Dose Given Any Reactions?
-Signature of Staff Print Name No. of tablets remaining of the medication, they will need i or a member of the admin team. to sign, date d nd state how much of the medication has bee en taken.
-This wil l need to be
+Signature of Staff Print Name No. of tablets remaining

+If parents collect some or all of the medication, they will need to sign, date and state how much of the medication has been taken.
+This will need to be countersigned by Mrs Pugh or a member of the admin team.